broekema41/spark-big-data-development-kit/README.md

 ![stack](/stack.gif)

+We assume intermediate level knowledge of [kubernetes](https://minikube.sigs.k8s.io/) with [helm](https://helm.sh/) for you to be comfortable navigating, extending, developing with this setup.

 ## Required software
 In order to use this Vagrant image, you need to have some software installed.
 The versions below are known to work:
 * Oracle VM VirtualBox 6.X.XX (https://www.virtualbox.org/wiki/Downloads)